-- the impact of the COVID-19 pandemic; - · changes or anticipated changes to regulations related to some of the products we sell; - · consumer preferences, buying trends and overall economic trends; - our ability to identify and respond effectively to local and regional trends and customer preferences; - our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - · the success of our omni-channel strategy and our e-commerce platform; - · competition in the regional market of a store; - · atypical weather; - · changes in our product mix; and - · changes in pricing and average ticket sales.
+- the impact of the COVID-19 pandemic; - changes or anticipated changes to regulations related to some of the products we sell; - consumer preferences, buying trends and overall economic trends; - $\bullet \quad \text{our ability to identify and respond effectively to local and regional trends and customer preferences};\\$ - our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - the success of our omni-channel strategy and our e-commerce platform; - · competition in the regional market of a store; - atypical weather: - · changes in our product mix; and - changes in pricing and average ticket sales.

 Opening new stores and acquiring store locations is also an important part of our growth strategy.
-While our target is to grow square footage at a rate of greater than 4%-6% annually, we may deviate from this target if attractive opportunities are presented to open or acquire stores outside of our target growth rate.
+While our target is to grow square footage at a rate of greater than 4%-6% annually, we may deviate from this target if attractive opportunities are presented to open stores or acquire new store locations outside of our target growth rate.